Transfer of a principal residence

 • The transferor is not a trustee, and

-• The property has been the principal residence of either you or the transferor for a continuous period of at least six months immediately before the transfer.
+• The property has been the principal residence of either you or the transferor (or both) for a continuous period of at least six months immediately before the transfer

 To claim this exemption, select exemption 05 – Related Individual – Principal Residence on the property transfer tax return.

-When a principal residence is transferred to you through the estate of a deceased, or a trust set up under the will of the deceased, the transfer may qualify for a full exemption if it meets all of the criteria:
+When a principal residence is transferred to you through the estate of the deceased, or a trust set up under the will of the deceased, you do not need to be related to the transferor.
+You must have been a related individual to the deceased.
+If so, an exemption applies if:

 To claim this exemption, select exemption 40 – Related Individual – Deceased Estate on the property transfer tax return.

-• The property that you acquire was the principal residence of either you or the settlor for a continuous period of at least six months immediately before the date of the transfer
+• The property was the principal residence of either you or the settlor for a continuous period of at least six months immediately before the date of the transfer

-• You are a beneficiary of the trust, and
+• You are a beneficiary of the trust

 To claim this exemption, select exemption 41 – Principal Residence – Trust on the property transfer tax return.

-For information on the transfer of a principal residence to the Public Guardian and Trustee, visit Exemptions for Transfers to and from Trust Companies or the Public Guardian and Trustee.
+For information on the transfer of a principal residence to the Public Guardian and Trustee, see Exemptions for Transfers to and from Trust Companies or the Public Trustee (PTT 010) (PDF, 160KB).

 Partial Exemptions

-To calculate the amount of the partial exemption, calculate the property transfer tax payable on the FMV of the taxable transaction as if it were not exempt and subtract the tax on the adjusted value.
+To calculate the amount of a partial exemption, you may calculate the property transfer tax payable on the full market value (FMV) of the taxable transaction as if it were not exempt and subtract the tax on the adjusted value.

 The adjusted value is determined by using the formula:

-FMV of the taxable transaction – FMV of the interest in residential improvements – (FMV of the land transferred x [0.5 hectares/total area of the parcel])
+FMV of the taxable transaction – FMV of the interest in residential improvements – (FMV of the land transferred × [0.5 hectares/total area of the parcel])

 Partial exemption calculation examples